 Here’s data from the Fed showing changes in the average APR for people who have accrued interest.
 It’s not pretty.

-Credit card delinquencies remain low
+Credit card delinquencies climbing, but remain low